 In politics, there is often talking of "realpolitik".
 Whether we agree with its principles or not, we must recognize that practice tends to be harsh on ideals.
-From this point of view, culture seems to be a luckier field, even in the new disrupting Human imagination and creativity are generous providers of solutions
+From this point of view, culture seems to be a luckier field, even in the new disrupting only in terms of "supply".
+Human imagination and creativity are generous providers of solutions.